 - Kingston University – LLB Law

-Elizabeth is interested in human rights, international relations, travel, yoga, running and fine art.
-She speaks French.
+Elizabeth is interested in human rights, tech, travel and philosophy.
+She speaks some French.

 - Criminal Bar Association